 The other man sitting in the bus station that day I knew I knew for sure.
 It was Carlos Castaneda.
 I had seen and talked to Castaneda probably only a few weeks, possibly just days, before my buddy and I left on our trip to Mexico some months before.
 Why either Castaneda or Campbell would be in a bus station in Nogales in the heat of the summer and how either of them would even know each other was a mystery to me.
 Of course, although the bus station was not very large, because of my disguise, neither of them, even though they may have noticed me, would not have recognized me.
 When I started to get up to go over to pay my respects and ask what the heck the two of them were doing in Nogales I discovered my walking stick was either gone or out of reach.
 Plus, my mind was beginning to haze over from the medicine, sort of removing me from the surroundings.

 Before I was able to get to my walking stick and stand up someone put their hands on both of my shoulders from behind, gently inhibiting my ability to get up.
 It was my buddy.
-He told me that after several days with the local raven-haired Mexican girl, followed by a somewhat sizable argument between the two, he decided to check in on how I was doing at the place we had been staying in Magdalena.
+He told me that after several days with the local dark-haired Mexican girl, followed by a somewhat sizable argument between the two, he decided to check in on how I was doing at the place we had been staying in Magdalena.
 There he learned I had gone north on my own.
 Figuring the only way home after crossing the border would be the bus station in Nogales he looked there first.
 He basically picked me up under the arms and dragged me out to the truck, all the time me trying to tell him I had two friends in the depot I needed to talk to.
 I was jarred out of a deep sleep the next day hundreds and hundreds of miles from the bus depot after we got stopped at a routine highway immigration check point outside of Oceanside, California and the officials wanted to see who the "dead guy" was laying on the floor in the back of the truck.

 Later on, after motoring north then west toward the South Bay, with me sitting back in my usual spot in the front seat on the shotgun side, I asked my buddy why he didn't let me see my two friends at the bus station.
 He said I could NOT have been at the bus station for any length of time by the time he arrived and figured there was no way I could have any friends of any stature there, guessing I must have been hallucinating or something.
 Taking it upon himself he simply took me out to the truck, threw me on the on the bunk in the back, and headed home.